Indonesia is the gem of Southeast Asia: it’s giant in size with a total of 17,000 islands and 240 million citizens!

 Increasingly popular for its breathtaking landscapes, amazing volcanoes, and stunning temples, Java is an island that has it all.
 It’s the ideal place for everyone, especially people on a budget as it’s quite affordable.
 Sometimes, you can sleep, eat, and go sightseeing for $20 per day.

 The Javanese are some of the friendliest people ever and a fantastic vacation is guaranteed when the locals assist you.
 Schedule a trip during the dry season from June to October.
-And, even in peak tourist period in August, this island isn’t overfilled, so you’ll rarely spot crowds at the main sights.
+And, even in peak tourist periods in August, this island isn’t overfilled, so you’ll rarely spot crowds at the main sights.

 Conclusion: Indonesia’s Most Beautiful Island